dome of the rock jerusalem

 jaffa

-In many ways, Jaffa is Tel Aviv's opposite.
-I have given Jaffa its own section as it is worlds apart from its younger upstart a mere two kilometres further up the coast.
-I liked the grittiness of Jaffa, I loved its hustle and bustle, its grime, its noise and car horns, and its humble single storied ruinous buildings.
+In many ways Jaffa is Tel Aviv's opposite.
+I have given Jaffa its own section as it differs markedly enough from its younger upstart a mere two kilometres further up the coast.
+I liked the grittiness of Jaffa, I loved its hustle and bustle, its grime, its noise and car horns, and its humble single-storied near-ruinous buildings.
 Evocative views greet you at the top of St Peter's Monastery.
 Tel Aviv gets all of the glory and attention, whilst Jaffa sits quietly waiting for you to visit with its offering of laid-back flea markets and cobbled squares.

 jaffa mosque